YaruG1022/WSU-SU21-CPTS322-Project/Sprint_Reports/sprint_report_2.md

  * Added a Donation Management System: Users can add donations to the database with details such as name, date, quantity, and image.
 Users can also search existing items by name or ID.
  * Added a Log-In and Sign-Up System: This system features login and signup modals.
 Users need to sign up if they don't have an account and log in to use other features of the website.
 It also includes a "remember me" feature to store user information.
  * Added a User Center: Once logged in, users can access this page.
 On this page, users can edit their information, including avatar, name, email, and ID.
+ * Added an Order Management system: Users can create and view orders of items, which also affect the quantity of items in the inventory.
  * Implemented Transport Layer Security (TLS) Encryption: Passwords are now stored as encrypted code in the application's database file.
  * Implemented Two-Factor Authentication (2FA): Users can set up 2FA in the user center.
 Once it is set up, users will need to verify their identity via QR code at login time.
  * Improved UI Design: Enhanced the visual design of all pages, adding features such as a slideshow and a clickable menu on the homepage for a better visual experience.